In This Article

 A personal favorite way to use patchouli is in candle form.
-We've heard great things about Paddywax's tobacco and patchouli candles.
+We've heard great things about Paddywax's tobacco and patchouli candles ($20).
 You can also use patchouli oil mixed with other essential oils to create your own moisturizers, massage oils and more.
-It's particularly nice with jasmine.
+It's particularly nice when paired with jasmine.

 Patchouli in History

 Patchouli is known for being the hippie scent-of-choice in the 1960s, but its traditional uses date back thousands of years.
-Egypt's King Tut arranged to have ten gallons of patchouli oil buried with him in his tomb.
+Egypt's King Tut is said to have arranged to have ten gallons of patchouli oil buried with him in his tomb.
 The Romans used it as an appetite stimulant, and early European traders gladly traded one pound of patchouli for one pound of gold.